worldcoin/world-id-contracts/README.md

 ./mtb/bin/mtb gen-test-params --tree-depth=... --batch-size=...
 ```

-where the paremeters MUST match the parameters passed for contract deployment.
+where the parameters MUST match the parameters passed for contract deployment.
 To transform these
 into a proof, run the `prove` command, passing the params on stdin:

 ```